bpbwaite/redeemcore/README.md

 + 'regexp_pts': A regular expression.
 The groups in the first match can be used as [macros](#macros) in the steps ran by the action. (string)

 Note: Generally each action accepts just one mode.
 You may have copies of an action where the only difference is the accepted modes and cost.
 It is not recommended to mix point-actions with the other types.

+### Initialization and Periodic Actions

+Actions that run on startup are called initialization actions.
+Their action fields include 'name' and 'steps'.

+Periodic actions run over and over without any input.
+They are like initialization actions but also have a 'period' field.

 ### Steps